Differences

 How do we explain differences?

 The explanation of differences is the primary objective of a lab report and is often offered in the discussion section.
 In some cases, the source of a difference is error and we can posit the reasons for that error.
 The analysis - error page goes into greater depth on this.
 However, in some cases, the reason for a difference is based on the nature of the expected value.
-In the case of the yield strength example, it is sensible that measured values of yield strength would be greater than a design yield strength, because the design yield strength is intended for design.
+In the case of the yield strength example, it is sensible that measured value of yield strength (53 ksi) would be greater than a design yield strength (36 ksi), because the design yield strength is intended for design.
 It is not an average value.
 Otherwise, half of all designs using it would fail.
 So, it is intentionally a conservatively low value and we should expect measured yield strengths to be higher.
 Examining the nature of expected values is therefor very important if we are going to explain a difference.
 We delve into this further in the analysis - simple statistics page.

 Common Mistakes